 The biggest hit of the night was Kids – not just because it is such a well-known song to begin with, but also because it was adapted by the band into something extra special.
 Starting with a countdown, VanWyngarden coyly instructed the audience to count “Five, four, three, three, two… I mean just one three.”
 As they counted down, there was a brief scream, and then they burst into the famous synth start.
 The song played straight, until the band cut it with an extended instrumental that was enthralling – and maybe ended too quickly, just as you were hooked.
 VanWyngarden shone as a lead singer during Kids, leaning into the audience, and using a giant wooden stick to cheekily hit cymbals while the drummer tried to play.

-For further information about MGMT and future events visit here.
+For further information and future events visit MGMT’s website here.

 Watch the video for Kids here: